halt-dos/hd-wiki-public/versioned_docs/version-7.0/professional/docs/waf/bot_protection.md

 ##### **Bad Reputation Traffic**

 This field allows you to take action on traffic when Haltdos Threat Stream TM reports suspicious IPs.
 It includes two actions:

+    Accepted values: NO ACTION/ DROP/ SEND CHALLENGE

+    Default: NO ACTION

 - **NO ACTION**
 Don't perform any action